COVID 19 Community Expectations

 Students should understand and acknowledge that given the unknown nature of COVID-19, it is not possible to fully list each and every individual risk of contracting COVID-19.
 Additionally, the risk of becoming exposed to or infected by COVID-19 at the College may result from the actions, failures to act, or negligence of one’s self or the action of others.

 When addressing violations of the College’s COVID-19 policies, the first approach will be educational.
 In situations where a student may have accidentally, unintentionally [i.e. forgetting your mask], or carelessly [i.e. hosting a large, residential gathering] violated a COVID-19 policy, which could put other members of the Haverford community in greater risk, they will be reminded of the Be Safe COVID-19 policies, Haverford’s Honor Code, the Community Engagement Agreement, and encouraged to reflect on how their behavior may be impacting Haverford’s commitment to the common good.
-If at any time a student becomes unwilling or unable to abide by the commitments outlined above or in our policies, they will be promptly removed from campus and complete the semester remotely.
+If at any time a student becomes unwilling or unable to abide by the commitments outlined above or in our policies, they will be promptly removed from campus.